6.9 Antigout

 Two different classes of medications are used to treat gout.
 The first involves short term relieve of symptoms such as non-steroidal anti-inflammatories, such as Indomethacin or COX-2 inhibitor, Celebrex.
 If NSAIDs are not decreasing the inflammation, corticosteroids may be ordered.

 The second part of treatment is for prevention or management of chronic gout by lowering serum uric acid levels.
 Allopurinol is widely used.
-Other medications include Colchicine (anti-inflammatory by limited leukocyte infiltration) and Probenecid (increases uric acid excretion).
+Other medications include Colchicine (anti-inflammatory by limited leukocyte infiltration) for acute flare-ups and prophylaxis during the initiation of urate-lowering therapy.
+Probenecid may also be ordered to increase uric acid excretion.

 Xanthine Oxidase Inhibitor: Allopurinol